TransLink’s U-Pass BC website is now available for eligible students needing to link their Compass card and/or load

-- As of September 1, the U-Pass BC program will resume.
+- As of September 1, 2020, the U-Pass BC program resumed.
 This decision is the result of lengthy efforts between TransLink, public participating post-secondary institutions and student associations in Metro Vancouver, and with the continued support from the Province of BC.

 - Students who are registered in on-campus classes that are a minimum of 3 credits will continue to be eligible for a U-Pass BC and will be charged the U-Pass BC fee.
-For Fall 2020, that means the majority of students, who are taking online classes only, will not be eligible for a U-Pass BC and will not be charged.
+For Spring 2021, that means the majority of students, who are taking online classes only, will not be eligible for a U-Pass BC and will not be charged.

 Please note: When obtaining your Compass Card from a Compass Vending Machine (CVM), a minimum Stored Value of $10 is required in addition to the deposit.